jon-jacky/Piety/doc/precursors.md

 such as QEMU or Bochs.

 * **Virtual Machine** Similar to Bare machine, but the system is designed from the beginning to be deployed only on VMs.
+Such systems are sometimes called *unikernels*.

 * **OS components** The system runs on a minimal OS built from components chosen from a collection such as [Flux OSKit](http://www.cs.utah.edu/flux/oskit/) or [Rump Kernel](https://github.com/rumpkernel/wiki/wiki).

 * **Native OS** The system runs on top of a conventional OS.
 Programmers and users working in the favored language can mostly avoid the conventional OS.
+Such systems are sometimes called *hosted OS*.

 * **Sandbox** The system runs on top of a conventional OS, in a self-contained environment where most of the the host's facilities are